-As a stickler for the rules, I decided to register for a short-term rental permit, something a minority of San Francisco Airbnb hosts do.
+As a stickler for the rules, I decided to register for a short-term rental permit.
 While my rental situation was legal under San Francisco's housing laws, getting the permit was not easy.
 I had to register for a business license, make a trip to a city planning office and the DMV during work hours, and fill out complicated paperwork.
 But the process helped me understand the brewing debate in San Francisco over housing and vacation rental regulation, and I now feel better informed to vote and weigh in on the issue.
 It also encouraged me to email my local elected supervisor with some suggestions to make the process easier, and he even got back to me and made some changes on the city's website.
 While I wish it wasn't such a headache, I at least got a sense of civic engagement out of it.
 Some advice: give yourself a few weeks to complete the process.

 I Cleaned the Sh*t Out of My House

 I was already familiar with the benefits of the KonMari method and have an aversion to clutter.
 But knowing that strangers were about to enter my home (and then review it online) made me look at my home with fresh eyes.
 My husband and I reorganized our kitchen to make sure everything had a logical place.